-Guitar chords - huge collection of chords and tips
+Guitar chords – a collection of chords and tips

 Guitar chords are groups of notes and these deliver harmony when played together.
+They can be used for everything from one-chord grooves to long progressions with key changes.
 Let’s look at the C major chord, which includes the notes C, E and G.

 C Major chord

-In this specific C chord (a chord can be played in many ways as the fretboard of the guitar let us find the constellations of the same notes in several positions), there’re five notes played together: C, E, G (open string), C and E (open string).
-On the guitar, we sometimes play the same note twice but in different octaves to get a richer sound in a chord.
+In this specific C chord (a chord can be played in many ways), there are five notes played together: C, E, G (open string), C and E (open string).
+We sometimes play the same note twice but in different octaves to get a richer sound in a chord.

 The name of this chord is C7 and if you hear some blues in it you’re completely on the spot – these kinds of chords are regularly used in the style of blues.

-The C7 chord illustrated above consist of the notes C, E, Bb, C and E. As you may have noticed we no longer have a G note.
+The C7 chord consist of the notes C, E, Bb, C and E. As you may have noticed we no longer have a G note.
 Due to the construction of the guitar we sometimes have to skip some less important note in a chord.
-The fifth note, which is G in this case, is the note that is commonly skipped in these cases.
-(Even on the piano, when things like this aren't forced, the fifth note are sometimes left out because it otherwise would be too much harmonic notes together with additional melody notes.)
+The fifth note, is the note that is commonly skipped in these cases.
+(Even on the piano, when things like this aren't forced, notes are sometimes left out because it otherwise would be too much harmonic notes together with additional melody notes.)

-There are lots of them, all you really need to do is placing your fingers in a random position on the guitars fretboard and you accomplish a guitar chord.
-But it’s not until you do it with control and in organized form that music is being created.
+There are lots of them, all you really need to do is placing your fingers in a random position on the guitar's fretboard and you accomplish a guitar chord.
+But it is not until you do it with control and in organized form that music is created.
 The guitar chords are categorized in names (e.g. C, C7) and bigger groups.
 Some of the more common groups are defined as follows:

 Sharps (#) and flats (b)

 One thing to be familiar with is the sharps (#) and the flats (b).
-If you see a chord like C#, it's spelled "C sharp".
-And if you see a chord like Db, it's spelled "D flat".
+If you see a chord like C#, it is spelled "C sharp".
+And if you see a chord like Db, it is spelled "D flat".
 The next thing you should know is that C# and Db is exactly the same thing.
-They are written differently is because the changing of keys.
+They are written differently because the changing of keys.

 In case you have just begun playing guitar, learning some chords is a very good way to start.
-Try to memorize a few ones and then practice on switching between the chords.
+Try to memorize a few and then practice on switching between them.

 For the intermediate guitar player

 Learning a new chord is always a good way to improve as a guitar player.
 Look around on this site and you will find several categories.
-Besides that, on Guitar-chord.org you also find articles and video lessons.
+Besides that, on Guitar-chord.org you also find articles and ebooks.